Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The purpose of this public surface is not to expose all internal derivations, but to allow third parties to rebuild the project, inspect the exported definitions, and verify that no unintended strong claims are derivable.
 Strong statements—such as necessary existence, uniqueness, and rigidity of Ω—are intentionally excluded from the public export boundary.

 The public layer is designed to establish admissibility rather than full derivability.
 Concretely, it verifies modal compatibility statements of the form □◇p (necessary possibility) within an S5 framework.

-Under S5 semantics, the bridge principle (◇□p → □p) guarantees that such admissibility suffices to enforce necessity, without requiring the full internal route to be publicly exposed.
+No public claim is made that □◇p implies □p in S5.
+The public surface is intentionally restricted to the □◇-layer, while stronger necessity statements (e.g. □∃x …) are established only in the private kernel route and are not exported.

 To prevent accidental leakage of stronger claims, the build system includes dedicated negative guards: CI targets are designed to fail if restricted theorems become exportable.
 The absence of such failures constitutes a positive safety guarantee.
 The compiled .olean artifacts function as build-verifiable proof objects: any modification to exported content requires recompilation under the same pinned toolchain and is detectable via reproducible builds and hash comparison.